 In theory, nothing stops a J-1 visa holder from getting married to a United States citizen.
-However, the J-1 holder may not be immediately eligible for U.S. lawful permanent residence (a "green card") based on that marriage, depending on the exact terms of the visa—in particular, whether he or she is subject to the "two-year home country physical presence requirement."
+However, that won't necessarily make the J-1 holder immediately eligible for U.S. lawful permanent residence (a "green card").
+What happens next depends on the exact terms of the person's visa—in particular, whether they are subject to the "two-year home country physical presence requirement," as explained here.

 Receiving a J-1 visa means that you are part of an exchange program, the goal of which is to promote cultural exchange.
 If you simply stay in the United States after finishing your time as an exchange visitor, without going home and sharing or utilizing what you've learned, that goal will not have been met.